amateurtechguy/AmateurWeb/README.md

 ## >> Feedback:

-The page used to send me your feedback and what you think of my website!
+The page used to send me your feedback on my website!

 <img width="936" height="431" alt="Screenshot 2026-08-06 205317" src="https://github.com/user-attachments/assets/de548608-0fca-4880-9a88-430aaf1fc128" />